la2050/archive/_projects/2016/connecting-children-to-art-in-nature-provide-a-meaningful-holistic-link-between-art-and-nature.md

   Lastly, our project will help children develop higher self-esteem, cope with stress more effectively, increase communication skills, be creative and act in pro-social ways
+Please explain how you will define and measure success for your project.​: >- We will define success by observing and documenting the process by which children are engaging in the Connecting Children to Art and Nature Program.

+  Evidence can include:

+  1. Children's ability to use nature as a form of expression

+  2. Children's ability to manipulate materials within nature to represent an idea or plan

+  3. Children's ability to follow-through with a concept from start to finish

+  4. Children's excitement in engaging with the CCAN program and teacher

+  5. Parents response to arts program based on feedback and documentation of the children's experience

+  6. Children's ability to use vocabulary learned from CCAN to explain concepts and ideas

+  7. Teachers use of natural materials to expand learning within the framework for the existing program
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/connecting-children-to-art-in-nature-provide-a-meaningful-holistic-link-between-art-and-nature/skild-prod.s3.amazonaws.com/myla2050/images/custom540/8207349525741-team91.jpg
 organization_name: Anna Bing Arnold Children's Center